aprakashumich/EECS-182-System-folder/README_EECS182.txt

 you not to edit any files in the System directory.

 NOTE: This does not update OS software on the machine.
-Continue doing normal OS updates, if you wish.
+Continue doing normal OS updates, if you wish (optional).
 I believe Mint Linux will do that automatically for you at times.